Surgical Gloves: Why Switching to Latex-Free Options is so Important

 The status quo, latex allergies and COVID-19

-Latex, while commonplace and preferred, has shown it can be a catalyst for patients becoming more ill while hospitalised and staff’s health deteriorating.
+Latex, while commonplace and preferred, has shown it can be a catalyst both for patients becoming more ill while hospitalised and for staff health deteriorating.
 The increased demand for latex gloves in the 1980s contributed to what may be considered an epidemic of adverse effects brought on by prolonged hyper exposure to latex.
-More specifically, the frequently used material can cause and has caused allergic reactions and sensitisation.
-Latex-related allergies and sensitisation have a remarkable prevalence amongst healthcare workers (HCW), affecting approximately 9.7 per cent and 12.4 per cent, respectively (Wu & Liu, 2016).
+More specifically, the frequently-used material and has caused widespread allergic reactions and sensitisation.
+These have a remarkable prevalence amongst healthcare workers (HCW), affecting approximately 9.7 per cent and 12.4 per cent, respectively (Wu & Liu, 2016).
 On the other hand, for the general population, the prevalence rate is 4.3 per cent, with a peak of 30 per cent in high-risk patients (Nucera, Aruanno, Rizzi, & Centrone, 2020).
 And these figures will likely increase the longer latex gloves remain the norm.

 But what do the above-mentioned percentages really mean?
-Two things can be assumed.
-First, by continuing to use latex gloves, avoidable risks are also maintained, making an already difficult situation worse—extended hospitalisation for patients and increased sick leaves for healthcare workers become more likely.
-For instance, due to the extent and significance of a ‘care exodus’ of workers in German-speaking countries, the impactful absence has been dubbed ‘Pflexit’, a fusion of the German word for care, ‘Pflege’, and the English ‘exit’.
-Also, according to a survey by the Alice Salomon University of Applied Sciences in Berlin, conducted in 2021 with around 2700 respondents, 40 per cent of nurses surveyed in Germany think about leaving the profession at least monthly.
+According to a survey by the Alice Salomon University of Applied Sciences in Berlin, conducted in 2021 with around 2,700 respondents, 40 per cent of nurses surveyed in Germany think about leaving the profession at least monthly.
 Meanwhile, around 30 per cent consider changing jobs on a monthly basis, with around a third wanting to reduce working hours (Schwausch, Richert, Gräske, & Johannes, 2022).
 And in Switzerland, some 300 nurses leave their job every month (Nurses demonstrate in Bern for better working conditions, 2022).
-Generally speaking, an estimated 1 million nurses are needed, according to the European Commission.
+Overall, an estimated 1 million nurses are needed, according to the European Commission.

 Hidden costs of continued latex use

-Despite this current situation and the fact that latex allergies are widely covered in scientific literature, most hospitals still opt for latex-based gloves.
-Secondly, the impact of latex-related issues does not only include the physical conditions of patients or healthcare workers, but they also affect the financial and operational health of facilities.
-So, are latex gloves really the cheaper option?
+The impact of latex-related issues does not only include the physical conditions of patients or healthcare workers, but also affects the financial and operational health of facilities.
+With that in mind, let's look at the financial implications and total costs of working with latex.

 To contextualise this issue, if only 1.07 per cent of healthcare workers become fully disabled, or 1.88 per cent become partially disabled, the potential hidden costs nullify the benefit of the lower-priced latex gloves.